rowinf/rowinf.github.io/content/posts/trying-laravel/index.md

 +++
 date = '2025-05-01T10:13:47+13:00'
 draft = false
-title = 'First Impressions of Laravel and Livewire' description = 'Still shaping up, but already a joy to work with' showtoc = true
+title = 'Notes on Laravel Livewire from a React Dev' description = 'Still taking shape, but productive and genuinely enjoyable to work with' showtoc = true
 +++